vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 - **onTransformed** - Triggers after transform, which mean its template fragment and source fragment has been imported to the dom using element slotting approach.

 - **onRender** - Triggers after **ALL** elements have been transformed.
-This is the main event to define element behaviour with trickle flow where parents triggers always before its children.
+This is the main event to define element behavior with trickle flow where parents trigger always before its children.

 - **onBubbleRender** - Triggers after **ALL** elements has been transformed and rendered.
-This is an auxiliary event to define element behaviour with an inverse rendering order.
-Triggers with a bubble flow where children always triggers before its parents.
+This is an auxiliary event to define element behavior with an inverse rendering order.
+Triggers with a bubble flow where children always trigger before its parents.

 - **onReady** - Triggers after all events are completed.